sidwyn/recipemash-ios/README.md

 ================================
 Your pocket receipt to recipe converter.

-Hacked up at Facebook NorCal Regional Hackathon 2013 (third place!)
+Hacked up at Facebook NorCal Regional Hackathon 2013 (we won third place!)

 iOS app and design done by Sidwyn Koh.